Capture the beauty of your favourite floral on a set of flower painted rocks and bring touches of color and cheer to your home and garden.

 This post contains affiliate links for you shopping convenience.
 You can read our full disclosure statement here.

-Before you get started, wash rocks and let them dry completely prior to painting.
-Repeat each of the following steps as needed for additional coverage.
-And as you paint, allow paint to fully dry between steps and when changing to a new color.
+• As you paint, allow the paint to fully dry between steps and when changing to a new color.

 Painting a Pink Zinnia Flower Rock

-Mix orchid color with a small amount of black color and paint a small dot in the center of the rock.
+The first step is to paint the flower centers.
+Start by mixing the orchid color with a tiny amount of black color and paint a small dot in the center of the rock.

-Using a very fine tip paint brush, dip the paint brush in summer squash and add small dots around the center dot.
-Continue to work around in a circle for about 3 rows or until you achieve the desired look.
+Using a very fine tip paint brush, dip the paint brush in summer squash and add small dots around the center of the flower.
+Continue to work around in a circle for about 3 rows or until you achieve the desired yellow center.

 Mix summer squash color with small amount of black and paint a small dot in the center of the rock.

-Paint the lower half of each petal in magenta color.
+For the next step, add little details in magenta to the lower half of each petal.
 Using a very fine tip paint brush, dip the paint brush in summer squash and add small dots around the center dot.
 Continue to work around in a circle for about 3 rows or until you achieve the desired look.

 Painting a Purple Zinnia Flower Rock